-The environmental profession is the second least ethnically diverse sector in the UK with just 3.1% of environment professionals identifying as any ethnicity that is not White British versus 19.9% in all other occupations.
+The environmental profession was ranked the second least ethnically diverse sector in the UK in 2017, with just 3.1% of environment professionals identifying as any ethnicity that is not White British versus 19.9% in all other occupations.

 Nationally, there is still an attainment gap between ethnic minority pupils and their counterparts from white ethnic groups, where ethnic minority students are less likely to gain a first or 2:1 degree.
 Additionally, there is continued growth of evidence suggesting disparity pertaining to nature/green space access and environmental education opportunities that correlate with culture, race and ethnicity.
 These, amongst others, may all be potential factors resulting in lower diversity in the profession.

 There is a disconnect between those driving solutions forward to combat environmental problems and those most impacted by them.
 A wider array of backgrounds and experiences can help generate the ideas, solutions and outputs the environmental sector needs.
 The desire and the motivations to join the environmental sector and tackling the issues we all face are evident across all ethnic groups, but is the environmental sector doing enough to be inclusive and comparable with other professions and sectors?
 What are the true barriers, how deep do these lie and how can we, as a sector, increase access to our profession?

 What is the role of the IES in tackling the diversity gap?

 There is a clear need for research, education and reform to identify and address the key barriers which result in low ethnic diversity across the sector.
 Work needs to be done towards widening inclusivity and accessibility for those from ethnic minority backgrounds to equip them to pursue a career in the environmental profession.